CarylThom/milestone-project-1/README.md

 * Responsive on all device sizes – Fully responsive on desktop.
 Responsive on most tablets and mobiles.

-* The interactive elements if the site include links to three social media sites, a form for the potential client to become a member, and a section for existing members to see promotional rewards on offer.
+* The interactive elements if the site include links to three social media sites, a form for the potential client to become a member, and a section for existing members to see their fitness progress and promotional rewards on offer (The sign-in section of the page has not been set up in this example)

 ## Languages Used